-On September 5, 2013, representatives of the Republic signed an amendment to the operating lease agreement with Pueblo Viejo Dominicana Corporation ("PVDC"), a subsidiary of Barrick Gold Corporation, for the development of the Pueblo Viejo gold mine, which was approved by the National Congress on October 1, 2013.

-Among the key terms renegotiated by the Republic and PVDC are:

-- the elimination of an internal rate of return requirement for PVDC's investment as a pre-requisite for its obligation to begin paying income taxes (the Impuesto de Participación de las Utilidades Netas or "PUN"); - a reduction in the applicable rate of depreciation; - a reduction in the agreed amount invested by PVDC; - a reduction in the maximum allowable interest rates for loans granted by affiliates of Barrick Gold Corporation to PVDC; and - the establishment of an annual minimum tax (the Impuesto Mínimo Anual or "IMA") on the gross income of any exports of metals made by PVDC from the mine, which will be in addition to the payment of royalties on net income from exports of gold and silver.

-Based on these amendments and assuming an average international market price for gold of US\$1,600 per ounce troy during the period 2013-2016, the Republic would be expected to receive payments from PDVC equal to approximately US\$2.2 billion and of approximately US\$11.6 billion during the useful life of the mine.
+On September 5, 2013, representatives of the Republic signed an amendment to the operating lease agreement with Pueblo Viejo Dominicana Corporation ("PVDC") for the development of the Pueblo Viejo gold mine.
+The amendment to the lease agreement has been presented to the National Congress for approval.
+Among the key terms renegotiated by the Republic and PVDC are: (i) the elimination of an internal rate of return requirement for PVDC's investment as a pre-requisite for its obligation to begin paying income taxes (the Impuesto de Participación de las Utilidades Netas or "PUN"); (ii) a reduction in the applicable rate of depreciation; (iii) a reduction in the agreed amount invested by PVDC; (iv) a reduction in the maximum allowable interest rates for loans granted by affiliates of Barrick Gold Corporation to PVDC; and (v) the establishment of an annual minimum tax (the Impuesto Mínimo Anual or "IMA") on the gross income of any exports of metals made by PVDC from the mine, which will be in addition to the payment of royalties on net income from exports of gold and silver.
+Based on these amendments and assuming an average price for gold of US\$1,600 per ounce troy, during the period 2013-2016, the Republic would receive payments by PDVC equal to approximately US\$2.2 billion and of approximately US\$11.6 billion during the useful life of the mine.